Nomad Africa Magazine

+2414 Publishing (Pty) Ltd encompasses associated media and digital platforms under its publishing umbrella.

 Content and style

 Nomad Africa magazine celebrates life on the African continent.
-The objective of the magazine is to promote positivity around Africa and recreate a good image of Africa in the minds of the people global.
 The magazine consists of topics related to tourism, travel, culture and heritage.
-Nomad Africa informs, inspires and breeds a generation of visionaries among our own, through the introduction to and appreciation of, the true worth of the continent of Africa.
-The magazine brings Africa to the world and the world to Africa.

 The magazine's content places special emphasis on the fast growth paths in industry, the myriad investment and developmental opportunities, innovations in commerce and technology, African history, business, tourism, special destinations, culture and arts.

 Circulation

-The Nomad Africa Magazine in print is circulated across the African Continent with subscription and distribution for free, made available in VIP lounges of major international airports, some airlines, four- and five-star hotels, spas and casinos as well as luxury cruise liners sailing around the coasts.
+The Nomad Africa Magazine in print is circulated across the African Continent with subscription and distribution for free, made available in international airports, some airlines, hotels, spas and casinos as well as cruise liners sailing around the coasts.

 Partnerships and Collaborations

 In August 2017, Nomad Africa partnered with London-based World Travel Awards.
-World Travel Awards Founder and President, Graham Cooke, announced Nomad Africa as an official media partner for World Travel Awards (WTA) Africa Gala Ceremony which took place in Rwanda's thriving capital, Kigali, at the five star Radisson Blu Hotel & Convention Centre.
+World Travel Awards Founder and President, Graham Cooke, announced Nomad Africa as an official media partner for World Travel Awards (WTA) Africa Gala Ceremony which took place in Rwanda's capital, Kigali.